stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 ### [RBTC](https://rootstock.io/static/a79b27d4889409602174df4710102056/RS-whitepaper.pdf)

 rBTC, Rootstock’s (RSK) 2-way peg protocol, called “the Powpeg”, is a closed membership system.
 Peg operations settle to Bitcoin via merge mining on the RSK side-chain.
 Instead of collateralizing the system with a new token, peg operators are incentivized by earning a portion of transaction fees.
 PowPeg operators keep specialized hardware called PowHSMs active and connected to special types of Rootstock full nodes.
 Since the Bitcoin blockchain and the Rootstock sidechain are not entangled in a single blockchain or in a parent-child relation, peg-in and peg-out transactions require a high number of block confirmations.
-Peg-ins require 100 Bitcoin blocks, and peg-outs require 4000 Rootstock blocks.
+Peg-ins require 100 Bitcoin blocks, and peg-outs require 4000 Rootstock blocks (roughly 200 Bitcoin Blocks).

+This new system shares similarities with existing models but introduces some key distinctions:
+- **Decentralized Custody**: sBTC is secured by a decentralized network of signers rather than a central custodian.
+- **Permissionless Minting**: Any user is able to initiate mint and redeem requests.
+- **Faster Deposit & Withdrawal Times**: sBTC enables BTC withdrawals without the long delays associated with block confirmations in other systems.
+This is achieved through [Stacks 3.0]((https://github.com/stacksgov/sips/blob/feat/sip-021-nakamoto/sips/sip-021/sip-021-nakamoto.md), which inherits finality from Bitcoin.
+- **Bitcoin-Aligned Solution**: Unlike models built on Ethereum or EVM-compatible platforms, sBTC fills the gap for users seeking a solution that iterates on these systems and directly aligns with Bitcoin's security principles.

 ## Activation